jan-ferdinand/zudoku/index.md

 ## catching cheaters

-The mischievious Mallory overheard Peggy and Victor perform **zudoku**.
+The mischievous Mallory overheard Peggy and Victor perform **zudoku**.
 Mallory is not a great Sudoku puzzler, and she does not know the solution.
 However, she thinks that using **zudoku**, she can trick Victor into believing that she knows the solution.

 # further reading

 For a technical, in-depth, hands-on tutorial on STARKs, I recommend [Alan Szepieniec](https://asz.ink/)'s excellent [STARK Anatomy](https://aszepieniec.github.io/stark-anatomy/).
-Another great ressource, foccussed on SNARKs, is [Z-Cash's technology overview](https://z.cash/technology/zksnarks/).
+Another great resource, focused on SNARKs, is [Z-Cash's technology overview](https://z.cash/technology/zksnarks/).

 # credits